TurboSource-Marialis/machtiani/README.md

 ## Todo

 - [x] Retrieve file content and add to prompt.
-- [x] Get on UI is temperamental; if the wrong URL and token are given, it will mess up.
-Maybe all that should be done strictly on the commit-file-retrieval server side, the URL and token just pass the project name.
+- [x] Improve UI; if the wrong URL and token are given, it will mess up.
+Consider handling these strictly on the commit-file-retrieval server side.
 - [x] Separate command for sending edited markdown (don't wrap # User) (completed with commit 5a69231d4b48b6cd8c1b1e3b54a1b57c3d295a74).
 - [x] Return list of files used in response with `--mode commit`.
-- [x] machtiani.ignore.
+- [x] Implement `.machtiani.ignore`.
 - [x] Improve style and organization of web UI.
-Add links to fetch, add, and load on home page.
+Add links to fetch, add, and load on the homepage.
 - [x] Break up main.go into a well-organized Go project file structure.
-- [x] commit-file-retrieval can't handle gpt-4o (i.e., `Unprocessable Entity`).
+- [x] Fix commit-file-retrieval issue with gpt-4o (i.e., `Unprocessable Entity`).
-- [x] commit-file-retrieval doesn't say there are no files to retrieve if it's found, but doesn't exist in the file.
+- [x] Improve messaging when no files are retrieved but found.
-- [x] CLI user should be warned if there are no retrieved files, with a suggestion to lower match-strength.
+- [x] Warn CLI user if there are no retrieved files, suggesting to lower match-strength.
-- [x] Add as a submodule [aicommit](https://github.com/coder/aicommit)
+- [x] Add as a submodule [aicommit](https://github.com/coder/aicommit).
 - [x] Calculate and cap token usage.
 - [ ] In commit-file-retrieval, get the most recent path (in case of name change) from git of a file and only use that.
 - [ ] Script to rewrite a project's git commit history.
 - [x] Auto-save results in `.machtiani/chat/`.
-Should name the same if passing filename as --file.
+Should name the same if passing filename as `--file`.
 - [x] Markdown generated chats should automatically save and have an auto-generate context-aware name.
 - [x] Content argument for mode flag should be `pure-chat`.
 - [ ] Hide excessive stdout behind specific logging mode in commit-file-retrieval.
-- [x] Modify cli so that it can generate embeddings for the original prompt the user creates, then pass it as a parameter to the generate-response endpoint.
+- [x] Modify CLI to generate embeddings for the original prompt created by the user, then pass it as a parameter to the generate-response endpoint.
 - [ ] Chunk retrieval response by order of ranking according to token cap.
-- [ ] Widdle down strategy, sub-prompt to ask to only keep the code files possibly related to the prompt?
+- [ ] Implement a strategy to filter code files possibly related to the prompt.
-- [ ] Implement filebot sum strategy - create a --mode super?
+- [ ] Introduce a `--mode super` option.
-- [ ] A --search-web option
+- [ ] A `--search-web` option.
-- [ ] Make serviceable
+- [ ] Make the application serviceable:
-      - [x] Add machtiani commands for `add repo`, `fetch and update` and `load`
+    - [x] Add Machtiani commands for `add repo`, `fetch and update`, and `load`.
-      - [x] `git-sync` code-host-url is sensitive to `/` (must) at end of url.
-Oddly `git-store` works just fine without.
+    - [x] Ensure `git-sync` code-host URL is sensitive to `/` (must) at end of the URL.
-      - [x] Keep it simple: each user will be able to add any repo, and we store git key.
-Fetch and update.
-And load
+    - [x] Simplify user process for adding any repo, storing git keys, fetching and updating.
-      - [x] See from there, and just get the endpoint up.
-      - [x] Get codehost keys for git-store and git-sync commands from machtiani-config.yml.
-Get rid of passing them as arguments to the commands.
+    - [x] Retrieve code host keys for git-store and git-sync commands from `machtiani-config.yml`.
-      - [x] All openai or other llm keys are passed via the machtiani-config.yml.
+    - [x] Pass all OpenAI or other LLM keys via the `machtiani-config.yml`.
-      - [x] Optionally pass Github key
+    - [x] Optionally pass GitHub key.
     - [x] Allow user choice to proceed based on approximated input token usage.
-      - [x] Get codehost url from remote origin, and ability to override remote name in git repo with --remote <remote>
+    - [x] Retrieve code host URL from remote origin, allowing override of remote name in git repo with `--remote <remote>`.
-      - [x] git-sync works for individual repos.
+    - [x] Ensure `git-sync` works for individual repos.
     - [x] Add header with token, unhardcoded with config.
-      - [x] Refactor to compile with variable setting flags for osEnv.
+    - [x] Refactor to compile with variable setting flags for `osEnv`.
-- [x] Get codehost key and urls from .machtiani.config.
+- [x] Retrieve code host key and URLs from `.machtiani.config`.
-- [x] Unique repo names passed for data save.
+- [x] Ensure unique repo names are passed for data save.